History of the

 Scholarship Manager / BOD

-Placerville Chief of Police, Captain, Sacramento County Sheriff's Dept. (Ret)
+Captain, Sacramento County Sheriff's Office (Ret.)

 Larry Bowler